Fill in application form at https://itff.africa/

 COMPETITIONS AND SECTIONS

-International Tourism Film Festival Africa (ITFFA) accepts films for the three Competitive Sections:
+International Tourism Film Festival Africa (ITFFA) accepts films for the two Competitive Sections:

-Africa Competition: Is a competition for Tourism and Travel Films and Videos in Africa and is open to all African companies, nonprofit institutions, Municipalities, National, Regional and Local Tourism Organizations, Advertising agencies, independent filmmakers, Film Commission etc. who have a film related with African destinations and Tourism products.
+International Competition: Is a competition for Tourism and Travel Films and Videos and is open to all companies, nonprofit institutions, Municipalities, National, Regional and Local Tourism Organizations, Advertising agencies, independent filmmakers, Film Commission etc. who have a film related with destinations and Tourism products and Services.

 Documentary Section: Dedicated to the Documentaries and TV Programs related that induce Tourism or Tourism Products.